Witiko/doctoral-thesis/defense.md

 > engines?
 In the thesis results for text-based and math-based retrieval are
 > mixed.
 Could a reader of the thesis (or the referenced papers) find a
 > recommendation of what MIR techniques to use in what retrieval scenario?

-# Common Remarks {#common-remarks}

-Lastly, if I may, I would also like to briefly respond to remarks that have appeared in both reports and that criticise the omission of technical details in my thesis.

-The Faculty of Informatics allows doctoral students to submit manuscript-style doctoral theses, which only contain a brief introduction followed by the published manuscripts and then a brief conclusion.
-This is the form of thesis that I would have preferred, but I was informed that the Faculty would rather that doctoral students submit traditional doctoral theses that tell a story and provide a systematic account of their research.
-Therefore, after consulting with my supervisor, I have decided that I would write a traditional thesis.

-However, since my research consists of a wide variety of results across different research areas, I felt it would be difficult to include all the technical details from my manuscripts and also give a coherent account of how my experiments contribute to the research questions of my thesis.
-Furthermore, since math information retrieval has a small research community, I though it would be appropriate to write my thesis in a way that is approachable even to researchers outside math information retrieval.

-Therefore, I have used the technique of Richard Feynman who says that a researcher should simplify what they have learned, so that they can explain it even to non-experts and draw useful connections, which would otherwise have been obscured by the details.
-However, I do agree that this high-level approach makes it difficult to determine whether research methods have been properly applied.
-Therefore, an amended version of my thesis will contain all 176 pages of my publications as an appendix.

-* * *

-> \[...]
-I found the surprisingly brief treatment of each research question
-> to be problematic, lacking in the details that I needed to see in order to
-> determine whether research methods had been properly applied and whether
-> results had been properly analyzed and interpreted.
-I therefore found it
-> necessary to refer to the published papers that I have mentioned as the basis
-> for my assessment in the preceding section. -- prof.\ Douglas W.\ Oard

-> Although the thesis is presented as a self-contained manuscript, it is actually
-> a commentary to the individual published works \[...]
-Such a “commentary” form
-> of doctoral thesis might be beneficial for the sake of brevity, however, it
-> is often used in case the individual publications do not form an inherent
-> body of research. \[...] -- prof.\ RNDr.\ Tomáš Skopal, Ph.D.

-% If you can’t explain it to a six-year-old, you don't understand it yourself.
-% -- Richard Feynman